 What is collagen?

-Collagen is the most abundant protein in your body, for it is found in our bones, skin, muscles and tendons.
-It's also involved in essential roles such as helping our blood to clot.
+Collagen is the most abundant protein in your body; it is found in your bones, skin, muscles and tendons.
+It's also involved in essential processes like helping your blood to clot, helping wounds to heal and protecting the nervous system.

 Advertisement